bas87/Mjuz/README.md

 # Mju:z
-Mju:z is web client for music on console
+Mju:z is web client for music on console (mocp)